oshaughnessy/cdk-sam-lambda-rest/README.md

     make local

 Check the code with pylint, ensuring it's valid Python3 and doesn't have too many warnings:

     make lint

 Start the local version of the API service:

-    make start-api
+    make local-api

-With that running, check the local HTTP service with goss:
+With that running, check the local HTTP service with goss in another shell terminal:

     make goss